I Before E Except After C Words

 Tip 5: Read Widely and Practice Regularly

 Practice writing regularly, whether it's through journaling, blogging, or simply writing emails.
 The more you write, the more opportunities you will have to practice your spelling and reinforce your memory of correct spellings.
-Use spell-checkers and grammar-checking software to help you identify and correct errors, but don't rely on them exclusively.
+Because of that, use spell-checkers and grammar-checking software to help you identify and correct errors, but don't rely on them exclusively.
 Developing a strong understanding of spelling principles is essential for effective communication.

 FAQ